TommyFurgi/Evolutionary-Experiment-Platform/README.md

 `-e, --evaluations <number>`: The number of evaluations to perform.
 Defaults to 1000.
 Example: -e 5000

 `-n, --experimentIterationNumber <number>`: The number of iterations for the experiment.
 Defaults to 1.
 Example: -n 10

+`-g, --groupName <group1>`: Name of the group.
+Defaults to "".
+Example: -g group1

 ---